brycewray/hugo-site/content/posts/2018/10/web-typography-part-2.md

 subtitle: Part 2 of a two-part series on Web typography

-description: This is Part 2 of a two-part series on Web typography.
+description: Making the case for a system “fonts” approach to the typography on Web sites.

 author: Bryce Wray